williammcintosh/CS441_Vac_Sim/README.md

 # CS441_Vac_Sim

+The main purpose of this exercise is to recognize how inefficient relex agents are.
+It is very difficult to code every single situation or scenario that the agent is able to come into contact with (which would be called a Rule Table).
+The primary shortcoming of a reflex agent is its inability to store memory, so it has no idea where it's been, yet is just able to take a "snapshot" of the world in it's current state, for each state that the agent is in.

 I really enjoyed this assignment because it showed me how difficult it is to design a solid algorithm for a reflex agent, or more specifically, designing the options in the rule table.
 That was the most interesting thing to me and having spent the time in building a reflex agent, I see first hand how impractical it is to build.
 The one thing I was having a hard time with was making the agent read the entire work around them.
 Since a reflex agent cannot store information, it has to respond to a given “snapshot” of the surrounding environment for each stage it’s in, it makes it very inefficient.
 Let’s take a look at this scenario where the agent is trapped in between two piles of dirt.
 I have four priority lists for the agent.

 * The first priority list is: